 Is your work guaranteed and do you offer refunds?

 Again, behavior is highly contextual and heavily layered, and every dog, human with the dog, and living scenario is unique and different.
 To create balance and shape behaviors, much of our success depends upon the commitment, consistency, practice and follow-through of the humans with the dogs.
 What we can guarantee is that you’ll see remarkable improvement when our provided plan is followed, homework is practiced in between sessions, and sessions are conducted consistently.
-It is up to the dog’s human to be proactive, accountable, responsible, and to schedule sessions when the homework has been practiced, so everyone is ready to advance to the next step.
-Each session builds upon the one prior to it.
+It is up to the dog’s human to be proactive, accountable, responsible, and to practice.

 Remember, this is a process for everyone involved.
 We can’t jump to the top of the staircase without taking each step at a time.
 Since the success of our programs are highly dependent upon whether or not the dog’s human follows through, we feel it’d be unethical for us to offer a 100% guarantee or offer any refunds at this time.
 When we begin working together, we do so as a team.